 This paper examines three cohorts of parents who had separated in different periods after the reforms.
 It shows that parents who went to FDR were typically able to reach an agreement, but also that the use of and outcomes from FDR were closely linked to circumstances surrounding separation.
 And finally that parents who used FDR typically did so in the early stage of separation, with its use much less common after a separation of three or four years.

-Access the full article on the Wiley Online Library website.
+Access the full article on the Australian and New Zealand Journal of Family Therapy.

 This AIFS book explore some of the complexities of the child and family issues facing those working in social policy and legal systems

 This publication tells the story of the Australian Temperament Project, a longitudinal study of Australian children born in Victoria 1982-83